What is Data Completeness? Definition, Examples, and Best Practices

 If your business uses data for decision-making purposes, on the other hand, and your data is incomplete.
 If you know about the issue, it could prevent your executive team from making a time-sensitive decision.
 If you don’t, those same executives could analyze incomplete data, leading to an incorrect conclusion that adversely affects the business.

 Now that you know why data completeness matters, let’s dive into exactly what it means.
 In this blog post, you’ll find a definition, examples, and four methods for measuring data completeness.

 What is data completeness?

 Data completeness is one of ten dimensions of data quality (which also includes timeliness and data accuracy).
 Data is considered complete if it is without missing information.
 There are at least two levels here.
 First, how complete is your data model?
 Second, within the data model you’ve constructed, how complete is the data itself?

 Imagine you’re a lead analytics engineer at Rainforest, an ecommerce company that sells hydroponic aquariums to high-end restaurants.
 Your data would be considered incomplete if the data warehouse was missing a table for a new product line of subscription fish food.
 The same would be true if within that table, the new prices of those aquariums were absent.

 How do you measure data completeness

-To test your any data quality dimension, you must measure, track, and assess a relevant data quality metric.
+To test any data quality dimension, you’ll need to do some sort of data profiling; you must measure, track, and assess a relevant data quality metric.
 In the case of data completeness, you can measure the degree of validation against a complete mapping, the number of null data values or data elements or missing data, the number of satisfied constraints, or the degree of validation against an input mechanism.